-1 Introduction
+1 | Introduction

-For many macroeconomic and financial time series the assumption that the mean of the series is constant is unrealistic, and incorrectly specifying the mean component of the series to be constant can have very serious consequences for the reliability of statistical modelling and inference and for forecasts generated by the fitted model.
-Well known early contributions include Perron (1989), who showed that an unmodelled abrupt level shift in the intercept or abrupt change in the drift term render the familiar Dickey-Fuller unit root test unreliable, resulting in spurious non-rejection of the unit root null hypothesis of unit root.
+For many macroeconomic and financial time series, the assumption that the mean of the series is constant is unrealistic, and incorrectly specifying the mean component of the series to be constant can have very serious consequences for the reliability of statistical modelling and inference and for forecasts generated by the fitted model.
+Well-known early contributions include Perron (1989), who showed that an unmodelled abrupt level shift in the intercept or abrupt change in the drift term renders the familiar Dickey-Fuller unit root test unreliable, resulting in spurious non-rejection of the unit root null hypothesis.
 Teverovsky and Taqqu (1997) showed that an unmodelled level shift can generate properties similar to long memory in a series that is otherwise weakly dependent.
 This phenomenon, also known as spurious long memory in the applied literature, is widely documented for stock market data in, inter alia, Lobato and Savin (1998), Mikosch and Stărică (2004), Diebold and Inoue (2001), Granger and Hyung (2004), Perron and Qu (2010).
-Recent evidence of possibly spurious long memory in macroeconomic and financial data is discussed in Iacone, Nielsen and Taylor (2022).
+Recent evidence of possibly spurious long memory in macroeconomic and financial data is discussed in Iacone et al. (2022).
 Implications of unmodelled breaks in the mean for forecasting are considered in Clements and Hendry (1998).

 These examples highlight the importance of testing whether the mean of a time series is stable over the sample or not.
-The exogenous level shift model, in which the mean of the process changes abruptly at some deterministic point in the sample, offers a very simple representation of the instability, and it has the advantage of being relatively easy to analyse.
-According to Aue and Horváth (2013) and Horváth and Rice (2014), tests for change points in the mean of a series date back to the 1940s, and have been applied across a wide range of fields, including climatology; see also Reeves et al. (2007).
-Wenger et al. (2019) provide a comparison of some of the techniques that have been proposed to detect the presence of a level shift in long memory series.
+The exogenous level shift model, in which the mean of the process changes abruptly at some deterministic point in the sample, offers a very simple representation of the instability, and has the advantage of being relatively easy to analyse.
+According to Aue and Horváth (2013) and Horváth and Rice (2014), tests for change points in the mean of a series date back to the 1940s, and have